 I've got some logos for you to critique.
 Justin's gonna bring up either one or both of these logos on the screen for us to have a look at and you can tell me which one does what for our audience.
-I knew Claire sent these through to him.
+I know Claire sent these through to him.
 So hopefully Justin's got them loaded up and I'm gonna keep talking until he finally brings it up on the screen so that we can see it.
 There we go.
-That's that's it.
-There's one last group clinic I knew this place.
-Well.
+There's one, the Ashgrove clinic, I know this place well.
 It's quite a large one there.
-Okay, so that's it.
 That's your first logo.

-So the thing blue, green and blue.
-How does it the first thing I think of when I when I'm looking at a logo?
-How does it make me feel?
-So I would say so this kind of leafy thing going on that feels quite homely that feels quite natural that feels quite rethought.
-It looked a bit like a spine as well.
-So yeah, no, I mean, there's a connection our minds there will be with the patient but potentially.
-So there is that kind of feeling of calmness of of something quite natural.
-And then if we look at the font, let's see it so it's a serif font, which means it's got the little kind of kicks on it and a serif font is quite traditional, a little bit traditional, which helps people to think of it feels established.
+So, green and blue.
+The first thing I think of when I'm looking at a logo, how does it make me feel?
+So I would say so this kind of leafy thing going on, that feels quite homely, that feels quite natural, that feels quite...

+We thought it looked a bit like a spine as well.
+I mean, there's a connection in our minds, I don't know that there will be with the patient.

+Potentially.
+So there is that kind of feeling of calmness, of something quite natural.
+And then if we look at the font, let's see, so it's a serif font, which means it's got the little kind of kicks on it and a serif font is quite traditional, a little bit traditional, which helps people to think, oh, it feels established.

+Do you look at things and go, oh, I know exactly what that font is just by looking at it?

+Trudie Avery Sometimes.

+Steven Bruce That one's Veracruz, I think.

-Exactly what that font is just by looking at it sometimes.
-Not.
-Veracruz, I think there's a billion billion funds.
-But it's not it's not like an old fashioned serif font.
+There are a billion fonts.
+But it's not like an old fashioned serif font.
 So there is a modernity to it.

-So you will look at the next one.
-Okay, fair enough for you.
-Next one.
+Steven Bruce Should we look at the next one?

+Trudie Avery Okay, if that was enough for you.

+Steven Bruce The next one.

-I K, so they're all the same thing, but slightly different variations on a theme.
+Trudie Avery Ah, okay, so they're all the same thing, but slightly different variations on a theme.

-This is not finalised yet.
-So you're gonna tell us that we should change it.
+Steven Bruce This is not finalised yet.
+So you're gonna tell us how we should change it.

-So was that the original?
-And this is the new?
-Yeah, this is the new one.
-Okay, so circles.
-I'm not sure about this stuff around the edges, I think that might have been added in as a as part of the very rapid in this chocolate decision to send the logo.
+Trudie Avery So was that the original and this is the new?

+Steven Bruce Yeah, this is the new one.

+Trudie Avery Okay, so circles.

+I'm not sure about this stuff around the edges, I think that might have been added in as part of the very rapid decision to send the logo off.